 1.4 Efficient Use of Resources

-1.5 Talent Retention and Attraction
+1.5 Talent Retention & Attraction

 2. Case Study: Google’s ‘Project Oxygen’